-The Pueblo Department of Public Health and Environment swimming pool inspection program strives to protect the public through regularly occurring inspections and educational guidance.
+The Pueblo Department of Public Health and Environment (PDPHE) swimming pool inspection program strives to protect the public through regularly occurring inspections and educational guidance.
 Water has the potential for gastrointestinal or respiratory disease transmission if water chemistry levels are not properly balanced, pool circulation equipment is not properly functioning, and/or swimmers with a contagious illness are allowed to swim.
 This program is meant for public and semi-public recreational water facilities.
 Private (residential) pools are not inspected.
 For more in-depth definitions for which facilities require inspection by the department for public safety, see pages two and three of the Colorado “Swimming Pools and Mineral Baths” regulations.

 Public & Semi-Pools

 A public swimming pool is any pool that is intended to be used by the general public for swimming, bathing, or other related purposes regardless of whether a fee is charged for use.
 These water bodies include public pools and spas, public fountains, spray pads, natural swimming areas, and public baths.
 Semi-public pools are pools that are associated with hotels, motels, country clubs, health clubs, and mobile home parks.
 Condominiums and apartment complexes are not included in this definition and are not inspected.